michaelmberger/JNCApplication/README.md

 could get an arbitrary amount of records and have a full page every time.
 Right now filtering by tags sucks.

  I really need pages or breadcrumbs.
 There's no way to get the data after the first page.

+ I should probably put in some PHPDoc comments or something.